jaiganesh362/stock_movement_scraper/README.md

    `Train and evaluate a stock movement prediction model.

 # 6. Expected Outputs
-Scraped Data: Saved as tweets.csv in the project directory.
+Scraped Data: Saved as tweets.csv in the project directory,
 Visualizations: Graphs and charts will be displayed within the notebook.

 # Project Structure